China–United States relations: Human rights

 In July 2019, Vice President Mike Pence accused China of persecuting Christians, Muslims and Buddhists.
 On 4 October 2019, the Houston Rockets' general manager, Daryl Morey, issued a tweet that supported the 2019–20 Hong Kong protests.
 Morey's tweet resulted in the Chinese Basketball Association's suspension of its relationship with the Houston Rockets and the issuance of a statement of dissatisfaction from the consulate office of China in Houston.
 On 6 October, both Morey and the NBA issued separate statements addressing the original tweet.
 Morey said that he never intended his tweet to cause any offense, and the NBA said the tweet was "regrettable".
-The statements were criticized by U.S. politicians and third-party observers for the perceived exercise of economic statecraft by the PRC and insufficiency of the NBA's defense of Morey's tweet.
+The statements were criticized by US politicians and third-party observers for the perceived exercise of economic statecraft by the PRC and insufficiency of the NBA's defense of Morey's tweet.
 Critics also contrasted the league's disparate response to Morey's tweet with its history of political activism The statements also drew criticism from PRC state-run media for their perceived insufficiency, as Morey did not apologize.

 Many American companies, including Delta Air Lines, Coach New York, Marriott International, Calvin Klein and Tiffany & Co. have apologized to China after "offending" the country and China's ruling Communist Party.

 Xinjiang internment camps.
 The United States officially recognized the Chinese government's treatment of the Uyghurs in Xinjiang as a genocide.

 In 2020, Chinese diplomats increasingly adopted "wolf warrior diplomacy" to deny all accusations of human rights abuses.
-Chinese foreign ministry spokesperson Zhao Lijian tweeted that as long as the U.S. had problems itself, it "had no right" to criticize China on human rights abuses.
+Chinese foreign ministry spokesperson Zhao Lijian tweeted that as long as the US had problems itself, it "had no right" to criticize China on human rights abuses.

+The second administration of Donald Trump has downplayed concerns about human rights in relations between the US and China.

+On 8 July 2026, the U.S. State Department said that it supports Tibetans in protecting their culture, language, and religion after a Tibetan man died following a self-immolation protest near the United Nations headquarters on 2 July.
+It said it would continue urging China to restart talks with the Dalai Lama.
+The protest emphasized on concerns over China's policies in Tibet.
+The International Campaign for Tibet says 159 Tibetans have self-immolated since 2009, including 11 living in exile.